yedivanseven/slangmod/docs/source/index.rst

 - explore text-generation algorithms like top-k, top-p or beamsearch;
 - and, finally, chat with your model.

-To that end, :py:mod:`slangmod` provides a command-line interface (CLI) with fine-grained configuration options on one hand, but also the raw building blocks it is made of (API) on the other hand.
-Leveraging the foundational functionalities provided by the fiercely functional `swak <https://github.com/yedivanseven/swak>`_ package, any other workflow can be quickly code up.
+To do all these things, :mod:`slangmod` provides a command-line interface (CLI) with fine-grained configuration options on one hand, and the raw building blocks it is made of on the other hand.
+Leveraging the foundational functionalities provided by the fiercely functional `swak <https://github.com/yedivanseven/swak>`_ package, any other workflow can thus be quickly coded up.